 Sure, you could pick up a box of pancake mix at the store, but homemade pancake mix is easy and inexpensive to make.

-Did you also know it can be used to make a variety of things?
-Check out the recipe then keep reading for ten delicious ways to use homemade pancake mix!
+Did you also know it’s the secret to making a lot of other meals, too?
+Check out the recipe then keep reading for ten delicious ways to use it.

 Homemade Pancake Mix Recipe